 This is a high-capacity RO filter that can work for anything from a single-family home to a small restaurant or an office building.
 It works into your current water system and does not take up a lot of space under your sink.

-The first thing I would like to point out is the lack of a common component in RO systems: a tank.
+I would like to point out the lack of a common component in RO systems: a tank.
 This is a tankless system, which is great for saving space.

 Another unique aspect of this RO filter is its dual-flow membrane, which means water can be filtered on either side of the membrane and produce up to 500 gallons per day.

-There is a small spigot that comes with the system that dispenses the water so you will not need to replace your entire faucet, merely add in the spigot to your countertop.
+A small spigot comes with the system that dispenses the water, so you will not need to replace your entire faucet, merely add in the spigot to your countertop.